 The Offices of J. Price McNamara Can Help With Your Legal Case

-For help with your personal injury case, you need to contact the Law Offices of J. Price McNamara.
+For help with your personal injury case, you need to contact J. Price McNamara ERISA Insurance Claim Attorney.
 The skilled team at J. Price McNamara have been making a difference in the lives of Baton Rouge, LA clients for many decades.
 Get the compensation you deserve for your injuries, call us now to get started with a free case review.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.